 Management

-This will be a managed site to protect wildlife and provide benefits to the community.
-The site will be overseen on behalf of BPC by the Tranquil Wood Management Group which will be responsible for this strategy, ongoing planning, fund raising and decisions relating to the wood.
+This will be a managed site to ensure a balance between wildlife and nature protection and access to the community.
+The site will be overseen on behalf of BPC by the Tranquil Wood Management Group which will be responsible for reviewing this strategy, management of the woodland, ongoing planning, fund raising and raising recommendations for decisions to BPC.
 Through its advisors, TWMG draws on expertise in woodland and wetland management and ecology.
 A separate paper describes the terms of reference for this group.

 A volunteer group – Friends of Tranquil Wood will constitute the volunteer work force to undertake wildlife monitoring, conservation and restoration work, and provide wardens to keep a watchful eye on the woodland.
 In this way the management of the woodland becomes a partnership between the Parish Council and community.